Bacillus

 • It is concerned with colonization and evasion of phagocytosis and host immune responses

-• The surface contains capsular polysaccharides, cell wall peptidoglycan, lipoteichoic acid, and surface proteins and cell bound streptokinase
+• The surface contains capsular polysaccharides, cell wall peptidoglycan, lipoteichoic acid, surface proteins, and cell bound streptokinase

-• Cytoplasmic membranes contain antigens that suppresses host immune system
+• Cytoplasmic membranes contain antigens that suppress host immune system

 • A sore throat may lead to rheumatic fever